CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 WARNING: Found orphan containers (prime-router_postgresql_1) for this project.
 ```
 This is a benign warning caused by running Postgres in different `docker-compose` script.

+### IntelliJ IDEA can't find Node in $PATH

+If you're using `brew` to install `node` and using IntelliJ products, you may see an error when attempting to
+auto-detect `node` in your PATH variable.
+Open Preferences and navigate to Node.js and NPM under Languages & Frameworks.
+Point the Node interpreter to your Homebrew installation path

+ex: `/opt/homebrew/opt/node@14/bin/node`

+This should simultaneously solve the Node interpreter and Package manager errors and display proper version numbers for
+`npm` and `yarn` on the list of package managers.